 Offer Digital Services to the Consumers

 Today, digitization has successfully entered various industries like travel, banking, and entertainment.
 The impact of these digital transformations has integrated into consumers’ lives to the extent that they expect the same level of digital service delivery in healthcare systems.

 A survey from McKinsey reveals that consumers are willing to use digital technology in healthcare, and they expect an omnichannel experience across all the touchpoints.

-Leaders from the healthcare industry should leverage these unique digital identities to deliver more personalized services and build a trustworthy relationship with consumers.
+Leaders from the healthcare industry should leverage these unique digital identities to deliver more personalized digital services and build a trustworthy relationship with consumers.

 Latest Trends around Digital Transformation in Healthcare